punnie/slackernews/README.md

 1. Enable filtering in the web interface (by poster, channel or domain)
 1. Present links to the slack message on each link

+## On contributing ideas

+Please do, like this:

+1. Open an issue with your concerns
+1. ???????
+1. Profit!

+## On contributing code

+Please do.
+You know the drill:

+1. Fork
+1. Work
+1. Make a PR out of it

 ## License

 Copyright © 2016 Talkdesk for now